60th Anniversary of the SMBS & 11th EFLM Symposium for Balkan Region

 Prof Dr Nada Majkić-Singh addresses the gathering

 The Society is a member of the IFCC, EFLM and Balkan Clinical Labo ra tory Federation (BCLF), where our members contri bute to the work of these international organizations through various committees and working groups.
 The SMBS publishes the Journal of Medical Biochemistry, the official journal of the Society of Medical Biochemists of Serbia with international peer-review.
 The Journal publishes original scientific and specialized articles on all aspects of clinical chemistry, medical biochemistry and the related scientific disciplines where chemistry, biochemistry, molecular biology and immunochemistry are dealing with the study of normal and pathologic processes in human beings.
-The Journal is published four times a year and its 2012 impact factor is 1.084 (http://www.degruyter.com/view/j/jomb).
+The Journal is published four times a year and its 2012 impact factor is 1.084 (https://www.degruyter.com/view/j/jomb).

 Throughout the evening, guests were reminded of the past years with slide show of photographs made